 - To test eligibility for income support payments including JobSeeker, contact Services Australia by visiting servicesaustralia.gov.au.

 - There are a number of Government funded crisis and support services to help people during the coronavirus pandemic.
-Download a list of dedicated online and telephone-based services for people with disability, older Australians, carers and for people experiencing domestic, family or sexual violence.
+Download a list of dedicated online and telephone-based services for people with disability, older Australians, carers, and people experiencing domestic, family, or sexual violence.